Welcome to Religious Education at UU Church of Savannah!

 Our RE classes for children are based on four rotating pillars: Unitarian Universalism, Social Justice and Peacemaking, Judeo-Christian Heritage, and World Religions.
 Each year, we study a different pillar.
 The pillar that we are studying for the 2017-2018 church year is Social Justice and Peacemaking.

 Our children periodically attend a full worship service with the rest of the congregation, often on special holidays.
 Enjoying a UU service gives our children a firm grounding in what it means to be a part of the larger congregation.
 It helps them prepare for the day when they are old enough to stay in the service every week.
 And it allows the adults in the congregation the pleasure of enjoying the enthusiasm and openness only children can bring to a worship experience.

 Our children’s involvement in the life of the church goes beyond Sunday morning.
 They participate in a number of social justice activities throughout the year.
 The children make sandwiches for Inner City Night Shelter every third Sunday, collect food items for the Backpack Buddies program, participate in Savannah’s annual Martin Luther King Day parade, and raise money for the church by having a yearly book sale.

-Our children enjoy movie nights, youth group activities, field trips, and holiday celebrations throughout the year.
-In addition, each year our children have the opportunity to attend youth conferences and summer camp at The Mountain, a UU retreat near Highlands, NC.
+Our children have fun!
+They enjoy a special Kids' Night Out twice each year.
+They participate in church overnights, take field trips, celebrate holidays, and play in the square after church.
+In addition, each year they have the opportunity to attend youth conferences and summer camp at The Mountain, a UU retreat near Highlands, NC.
 Going to The Mountain is an invaluable experience for our youth, as they meet and bond with other UU children and teens across the

 Want to know more?

-If you have any questions about religious education or would like to get involved as a volunteer, please contact our DRE, Nancy Arteberry, or one of your child’s teachers.
+If you have any questions about religious education or would like to get involved as a volunteer, please contact our DRE, Nancy Arteberry.
 We love to hear from our parents and the members of our congregation!